cosmojg/xolotl/docs/reference/matlab/xolotl.md

 ## Properties

-Every xolotl object has the following properties listen in this document.
+Every xolotl object has the following properties listed in this document.
 To access a property, use dot notation, i.e.:

 ```matlab
 x.verbosity